Molajo/Filesystem/README.md

 - **$path** contains an absolute path for the file
 - **$data** Content to be written to the file
 - **$replace** True or false value indicating whether or not an existing file should be overwritten
+- **$append** True or false value indicating whether or not data should be appended to existing data in table
+- **$truncate** True or false value indicating whether or not an existing data in the file should be truncated, leaving an empty file

 ### Delete ###